Strasbourg Airport: Facilities

 The airport consists of a single two-storey passenger terminal building.
 The ground floor features the check-in areas as well as the arrivals facilities with three baggage claim belts.
 The upper floor contains the international and domestic departure lounges and gates.
 The terminal is equipped with four gates that have jet-bridges as well as some walk-boarding stands.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Strasbourg Airport:

+The nearest larger international airports are EuroAirport Basel Mulhouse Freiburg, located 154 km south and Stuttgart Airport, located 168 km north east of Strasbourg Airport.

 Statistics

 Ground transportation

-The airport is served by the Entzheim-Aéroport train station, on the line from Strasbourg to Molsheim.
-The trip to Gare de Strasbourg takes 7 to 12 minutes.
+The airport is served by the Entzheim-Aéroport station, on the line from Strasbourg to Molsheim.
+The trip to Strasbourg-Ville station takes 7 to 12 minutes.